-This 100% Whole Wheat Carrot Cake is incredibly moist and nobody will believe it’s whole grain!
+This 100% Whole Wheat Carrot Cake is incredibly moist and nobody will believe it’s whole grain or made slightly healthier!
+Recipe includes a less sugary cream cheese frosting.
+Can also be made with all-purpose flour.

 I’ve seen a lot of carrot cake recipes around lately and most of them claim to be the best carrot cake recipe ever.
 And here’s another one!
 Seriously.
 The best carrot cake I’ve ever had.
 If you prefer carrot cakes without chunks of carrots, pineapple, nuts and other stuff, this is your recipe!

 I really do not like carrots.
-You might already realize that since I’ve mentioned I dislike all vegetables except for corn and potatoes, but I do.
 I couldn’t possibly have carrots in my cake unless they were undetectable, so I used the really fine grater of my food processor.
-I’ve also used a Microplane zester but that took a long time!
+I’ve also used a Microplane zester but that took a long time.

 I’ve brought this cake into work several times and all the Americans recognized it as carrot cake.
-But nobody has any idea that it was a whole wheat carrot cake!
-That should mean something, right?
-So this tastes like awesome carrot cake but doesn’t taste like vegetables!
-There. :D
+But nobody has ever had any idea that it was a whole wheat carrot cake!

 100% Whole Grain Carrot Cake